deakinmt/entsoe_outage_models/README.md

   step.
 First, log into the online platform.
 Then, go to the "Installed Capacity per production Type" page; select years 2015-2021 for each of [BE, DE-AT-LU, DE-LU, DK-1, DK-2, FR, GB, IE, NL, NO-1, NO-2, NO-3 NO-4, NO-5], select export as csv.
-This should save the files as, e.g., "BE_Installed Capacity per Production Type_201501010000-202201010000";
+These should be downloaded and saved with the balancing zone code prepended the file, e.g., "BE_Installed Capacity per Production Type_201501010000-202201010000";
   These should then be saved in the directory .\entsoe_outage_data\misc\inpr\.